 One of the more amusing parts of my day is picking up the Wall Street Journal and the New York Times.

-On the one hand, the New York Times front page generally will have one or more lead stories dealing with companies oppressing the poor, people not making enough money, people being discriminated against and generally a story that is supportive of a democrat and critical of a republican.
+On the one hand, the New York Times front page generally will have one or more lead stories dealing with companies oppressing the poor, people not making enough money, people being discriminated against and generally, a story that is supportive of a democrat and critical of a republican.
 The New York Times is not news as much as it is propaganda for leftist thinking.
-The newspaper, its headlines and the way it covers stories are completely biased towards its point of view of the world.
+The newspaper, its headlines, and the way it covers stories are completely biased towards its point of view of the world.
 It approaches and treats each issue a certain way, and you always know which way it is going to come out on the issues.
 The editorial page—and I am not sure why they bother with one since their coverage and treatment of each issue is editorial in itself—comes out the same way.

 On the other hand, the Wall Street Journal will have one or more stories about people who have succeeded under capitalism or have found interesting ways to make money.
-They will have lots of stories about companies, profits and how various companies are succeeding or failing.
+They will have lots of stories about companies, profits, and how various companies are succeeding or failing.
 The publication is geared toward capitalist thinking and not "humanist" thinking.
 The paper is typically critical of democrats and less critical of republicans.
 The paper consistently sides with the people with money and gives democrats much harsher treatment than it does republicans.
-The editorial page—and, again, I am not sure why they bother with one since their coverage of each issue is an editorial in itself—comes out the same way.
+The editorial page—and again, I am not sure why they bother with one since their coverage of each issue is an editorial in itself—comes out the same way.

-Yesterday I read two stories covering a republican political candidate giving a speech in Alabama.
+I read two stories covering a republican political candidate giving a speech in Alabama.
 The New York Times headline was that the republican candidate had failed to fill a stadium.
 The article then went on to mock the speech and make it seem like a failed event, even though 30,000 people showed up.
 The article talked about what was wrong with the event.
-In contrast, the Wall Street Journal talked about what a huge event it was, how they had to change venues and move to a stadium because so many people wanted to attend the rally and then had positive quotes from people who had come from all over the country to attend the event because they were so enthusiastic about it.
+In contrast, the Wall Street Journal talked about what a huge event it was, how they had to change venues and move to a stadium because so many people wanted to attend the rally, and then had positive quotes from people who came from all over the country to attend the event because they were so enthusiastic about it.
 Incredibly, the Wall Street Journal does not even like this candidate, but he is a republican.

 You generally cannot change what people believe.
 They are going to side one way or the other no matter what.